 In October 2016, Oxford University Press published Christmas in the Cross-Hairs: Two Thousand Years of Denouncing and Defending the World’s Most Celebrated Holiday.
 Readers called it “eye-opening, lively, meticulously researched history”; “at every turn Bowler’s vivid account delivers needed depth and nuance to the current frays over the festival” and “C’est un livre excellent.
 Très bonne lecture pour la période de Noel et je n’hésiterai pas à l’offrir en cadeau!”
 Robert W. Grant, Jr. of Wilmore, Kentucky has yet to offer an opinion.

-A collection of classic Christmas tales from around the world.
+Ans now behold a collection of classic Christmas tales from around the world.
 From the gospel accounts of the Nativity to A Child’s Christmas in Wales, with stops for wisdom, humour, compassion, and love during the world’s favourite season.
-It’s only available on Kindle at the moment.
+It is available on Kindle and in a handsome paperback version by The Theodosian Press.